 Any company that wants to hire you will emphasize its positives and downplay its negatives, but it’s up to you to determine whether an organization is one you want to be part of.

 Doing that takes work, though, and is not for the faint of heart.
 It requires going beyond the layers of the well-guarded image a company puts out and getting underneath the hood.

 Use your professional network to learn about the company’s reputation and organizational culture before accepting a job.
 Doing your own research, including a deep Google, helps you get a fuller picture of a workplace, not just the one management wants to present.

 Here are some examples of things to look for as you consider employment opportunities.

 - Work-life balance — How does management encourage balance in its employees’ lives?
-As the COVID-19 pandemic evolves, has the company responded with a personalized approach to reviewing work arrangements or simply ordered everyone back to the office?
+Does the company offer a personalized approach to reviewing work arrangements or simply ordered everyone back to the office?
 What is the organization doing to promote employee wellness, both mental and physical?

 - Collaboration and team spirit — In a healthy organizational culture, leaders take responsibility for failure and share the credit for success.
 Look at the company’s website, social media and other messaging channels.
 Are midlevel employee teams featured, or are most of the success stories told from a manager’s or client’s perspective?

 - Career development — Does the organization have a learning and upskilling culture?
 Try to find out what the company offers in terms of training and further education, and how much of the cost they will cover.
 Also, ask your interviewer to explain any examples of how people have used the company’s programs to move up.